tomciosegal/nutri-store/README.md

 fulfilling the requirements of the final, Full-Stack Milestone Project of the Code Institute Full-Stack Software Developer Course.
 The  purpose of The Nutristore online shop is to promote organic food suplemennts.
 The advantages of organic Unlike synthetic supplements, which can contain chemical compounds that don't occur in nature, organic supplements are free of pesticides, insecticides and other toxic ingredients.
-Every athlete knows healthy food is 70% of success and suplements fill the rest to suplly vitamins and nutritions.
-Suplements most of thetime dont come from the nature they are Lab built, therefore using and promoting organic and vegan suplements can help reduce intake of unwated substances.
+Every athlete knows healthy food is 70% of success and supplements fill the rest to suplly vitamins and nutrition's. supplements most of thetime dont come from the nature they are Lab built, therefore using and promoting organic and vegan supplements can help reduce intake of unwantedsubstances.
-This website is designed to create an impession of cleanneses and richness of the product accompanied with smooth and effortless online shopping experience.
+This website is designed to create an impression of cleanness  and richness of the product accompanied with smooth and effortless online shopping experience.
 Specifically targeted at customers who want to support they effort with the cleanest, pure, raw materials, to provide pure clean recovery to their body.

-All images displayed are stored in an [AWS S3](https://aws.amazon.com/s3/) bucket, as are static files like CSS, icons and user-uploded profile pictures.
+All images displayed are stored in an [AWS S3](https://aws.amazon.com/s3/) bucket, as are static files like CSS, icons and user-uploaded profile pictures.

 The project is hosted at [Heroku](https://www.heroku.com/).
 A [Postgresql](https://www.postgresql.org/) database, also hosted at Heroku, is used to store image data and user data.